gregorio-project/gregorio-test/README.md

 ## Test Types

 This project provides a harness for repeatable testing of Gregorio.
-Tests should be placed in the tests directory, within the proper subdirectory depending on type.
-The following types are supported:
+Tests should be placed in one of the `tests`, `longtests`, or `backwards` directories, within the proper subdirectory depending on type.

+Tests in the `tests` directory and `backwards` directory are run normally.
+Tests in the `longtests` directory are only run when the `-L` flag is passed to `gregorio-test.sh`.

+The following test types are supported:

 #### gabc-gtex